 Wet sand the primer with 600 grit sandpaper and follow it with 1,000 grit.
-Before sanding, soak the sandpaper in a water for 10 min.
-Wrap sandpaper around a sponge to avoid leaving finger prints.
-Few drops of dish soap will make the water more slippery.
-Make few sweeps, applying light pressure and wash it off.
-Wait for 30 min before applying touch up paint.
+Before sanding, soak the sandpaper in water for 10 min.
+Wrap sandpaper around a sponge to avoid leaving fingerprints.

 Step 11: Cleaning and Masking

 When you are done sanding, clean the surface and dry it completely.
-Use old news papers and auto tape to mask off the whole panel where the damage is located.
-When applying paint we need larger surface to blend the new paint with the old one.
+Use old newspapers and auto tape to mask off the whole panel where the damage is located.
+When applying paint we need a larger surface to blend the new paint with the old one.